foobara/foobara/README.md

 Commands is treated like the top-level project for pointless historic reasons

-The projects can be found by looking at commands.rb
+The projects can be found by looking at projects/ directory

-The project list with known dependencies look like this:

-* common (everything depends on this at least for Util.require_directory)
-* value
-* enumerated
-* callback
-* state_machine
-  * callback
-* types
-  * value
-* type_declarations
-  * types
-* builtin_types
-  * type_declarations
-* commands
-  * builtin_types
-  * state_machine
-* domain
-  * commands
-  * builtin_types

-Should we add a model project again?
-It would basically contain additional types that would otherwise go into builtin_types

-Other option is to rename builtin_types to model